thejordanprice/nudge/README.md

-# Nudge
+# Nudge - Secure End-to-End Encryption Library

-A professional, modern JavaScript encryption library that provides end-to-end encryption with forward secrecy, perfect forward secrecy, and secure messaging capabilities.
-Built with native Web Crypto API and ES6+ features.
+A comprehensive JavaScript library for secure end-to-end encryption with forward secrecy, perfect forward secrecy, and digital signatures.
+Built with modern cryptographic standards and designed for both browser and Node.js environments.

 ## Features

-- **ECDH Key Exchange**: Elliptic Curve Diffie-Hellman key exchange using P-256 curve
+- **ECDH Key Exchange**: Secure key agreement using P-256 elliptic curve
-- **Double Ratchet Algorithm**: Implements the Signal Protocol's double ratchet for forward secrecy
+- **Double Ratchet Algorithm**: Forward secrecy with automatic key rotation
-- **Envelope Encryption**: Secure envelope encryption for message delivery
+- **Envelope Encryption**: Secure messaging with sender anonymity
+- **Digital Signatures**: ECDSA signatures for message authenticity
-- **Session Management**: Persistent session state with automatic key rotation
+- **Session Management**: Persistent session state with secure serialization
-- **Long Message Chain Support**: Robust handling of extended conversations with 50+ messages
-- **Zero Dependencies**: Uses only native Web Crypto API
-- **Cross-Platform**: Works in browsers and Node.js environments
-- **TypeScript Ready**: Full JSDoc documentation for TypeScript support
-- **Comprehensive Testing**: Extensive test suite with browser and Node.js support
-- **Digital Signatures**: All session messages are digitally signed and verified using ECDSA (P-256)
+- **Rate Limiting**: Built-in protection against abuse
+- **Input Validation**: Comprehensive security checks
+- **Constant-Time Operations**: Protection against timing attacks

+## Security Features

+### Forward Secrecy
+The library implements the double ratchet algorithm, which provides forward secrecy by regularly rotating encryption keys.
+Even if a key is compromised, past messages remain secure.

+### Perfect Forward Secrecy
+Each message uses a unique key derived from the ratchet state, ensuring that compromising one message doesn't affect others.

+### Envelope Encryption
+Messages can be sealed in encrypted envelopes that hide the sender's identity until the envelope is opened by the intended recipient.

+### Key Derivation
+All keys are derived using HKDF (HMAC-based Key Derivation Function) with proper salting and context separation.

+### Long Message Chain Support
+The library has been extensively tested with long message chains (50+ messages) and alternating conversation patterns, ensuring robust performance for extended conversations.

+### Digital Signatures
+All session messages are digitally signed using ECDSA (P-256).
+The sender signs the plaintext before encryption, and the receiver verifies the signature after decryption.
+This ensures message authenticity and integrity in addition to confidentiality.
+Signature verification status is available in the result of `session.read()`.

+### Security Hardening (v2.1.0)
+- **No Cryptographic Material Logging**: Removed all debug logging of sensitive cryptographic data
+- **Input Validation**: Comprehensive validation for all cryptographic operations
+- **Constant-Time Comparisons**: Protection against timing attacks
+- **Rate Limiting**: Built-in protection against abuse and DoS attacks
+- **Configurable Security Parameters**: Adjustable limits and timeouts
+- **Secure Error Handling**: No information leakage through error messages

 ## Installation